Menu

 This training plan focuses on equipping peer writing tutors with strategies grounded in cognitive psychology: in other words, the science of learning.
 Drawing from readings including Make It Stick (Brown et al., 2014) and Range (Epstein, 2019) the plan first encourages writing tutors to explore concepts such as retrieval practice, interleaving, and metacognition that improve memory and retention, and consider how to apply these concepts to writing center sessions.
 Second, the plan focuses on the specific concept of "kind" and "wicked" learning environments to prompt tutors to adapt their feedback techniques to these environments.

 Participants engage with worksheets that link theoretical findings to writing center practices, helping them identify strategies to support students adapting to the demands of college-level writing.
-Materials include readings, two worksheets to guidd activities for applying science of learning concepts to tutoring sessions, and tutor reflections.
+Materials include readings, two worksheets to guide activities for applying science of learning concepts to tutoring sessions, and tutor reflections.
 The training aims to enhance writing tutors' ability to provide actionable feedback, foster student independence, and collaborate across disciplines.
 Feedback from participants indicates that tutors value the emphasis on thinking about their own learning processes and strategies to improve student learning processes, reporting improved confidence and effectiveness in their tutoring approaches.

 Follow our activities